 Any Mexican national can apply for a voter ID card regardless of their immigration status in the United States, so long as he or she is 18 and has the required documents.
 The deadline to apply for the card is also March 31, so the sooner you get it, the sooner you can register to vote.

-The focus on chilangos voting derives from the fact that Mexico City is also electing a new major this year, and as the country’s political, cultural, and economic center – as well as being one of the largest and most innovative metropolises in the world – this decision is of utmost importance.
+The focus on chilangos voting derives from the fact that Mexico City is also electing a new mayor this year, and as the country’s political, cultural, and economic center – as well as being one of the largest and most innovative metropolises in the world – this decision is of utmost importance.
 However, all Mexicans, at home and abroad, have the opportunity to take part in the federal elections, and this effort aims to facilitate the exercising of this right by all those living beyond the country’s borders.

 “The bond between those who live abroad and communities in Mexico is undeniable.
 There are economic, familiar, political, and emotional ties between us.
 We are the same nation living to the north and south of the Río Bravo,” notes Yuri Gabriel Beltrán Miranda, Electoral Counselor of Mexico City’s Electoral Institute.